TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_CoreXY/Detailed_Design_CoreXY.md

 ## Interface with Other Subsystem

-The CoreXY subsystem interacts directly with the CU, which provides motion commands for precise X–Y positioning, and with the Power subsystem, which supplies current to the electromagnet through a MOSFET.
+The CoreXY subsystem interacts directly with the CU, which provides motion commands for precise X–Y positioning, and with the Power subsystem, which supplies current to the electromagnet through a MOSFET and adjacently powers the stepper motors.
 It also interacts indirectly with the Peripherals subsystem, where its mechanical movement enables piece pickup and placement.

 ### Control Unit Interface